angelapopa/sws4heroku/README.md

 `https://github.com/angelapopa/sws4heroku/tree/master/RestClient/`.

 Prerequisites: a running Windows instance and cloning the source code.
+No other software/tools are needed to be installed.

 #### What the client does?
 TODO: describe the features